Minot Afghanistan veteran reacts to fall of country to Taliban

 “Afghanistan, political leaders gave up and fled the country.
 The Afghan military collapsed.
 American troops cannot and should not be fighting in a war and dying in a war that Afghan forces are not willing to fight for themselves,” said Biden during a press conference on Monday afternoon.

-The mission of the current troops on the ground in Afghanistan is to get U.S. people and allies out safely and quickly, and then withdrawal entirely.
+The current troops on the ground in Afghanistan mission is to get U.S. people and allies out safely and quickly, and then withdrawal entirely.

 The Pentagon confirms there are roughly 2,500 troops in Kabul and that more are arriving Monday, with the hopes of having 3,500 troops on the ground by the end of the day.